-Generally, a taxpayer making payments to a recipient aggregating to \$600 or more for services or determinable gains in the course of a trade or business in a calendar year is required to send an information return to the IRS setting forth the amount, as well as the name and address of the recipient of the payment (generally on Form 1099).
+Generally, a taxpayer making payments to a noncorporate recipient aggregating to \$600 or more for services or determinable gains in the course of a trade or business in a calendar year is required to send an information return to the IRS setting forth the amount, as well as the name and address of the recipient of the payment (generally on Form 1099).
 For example, any service recipient engaged in a trade or business is required to file an information return if the aggregate amount of payments for services is \$600 or more in a calendar year.
+Generally, there is no information reporting required on many other types of transactions in the economy, including (a) payments not in the course of a trade or business, and (b) payments for purchases other than services.

-Payment cards (both credit cards and debit cards) are an increasingly common form of payment for many merchant transactions.
+Payment cards (both credit cards and debit cards) are an increasingly common form of payment to many merchants for property and services rendered.
 Some merchants fail to report accurately their gross income, including income derived from payment card transactions.
 Generally, compliance increases significantly for amounts that a third party reports to the IRS.